Green That Life

 Related: Natural Pesticides for a Beautiful and Healthy Yard

-Plants as Natural Tick Repellents
+Plants as a Natural Tick Repellent

 Mint as a natural tick repellent.